wendongbi/DHGR/README.md

-# Deep Heterophily Graph Rewiring (DHGR): A Simple and Efficient Graph Rewiring Approach for Heterophilic Graphs
+# Deep Heterophily Graph Rewiring (DHGR)
-Code implementation of the paper accepted by IEEE TKDE2024: "Make Heterophilic Graphs Better Fit GNN: A Graph Rewiring Approach"
+Code implementation of the paper accepted by IEEE TKDE2024: "Make Heterophilic Graphs Better Fit GNN: A Graph Rewiring Approach".
+DHGR is a simple and efficient Graph Rewiring approach for Heterophilic Graphs.